MICHEL MARTIN, HOST:

 MARTIN: Well, we do.
 I mean this incident, of course, is there are two people talking, so we're getting different versions of it from each side.
 But the president apparently was not happy about how she described a meeting they had in a book - in an autobiography that was published.
 And this is what she later said to Fox News about the airport incident.

 GOV. JAN BREWER: I felt a little bit threatened, if you will, in the attitude that he had.

 IZRAEL: Like the president is just going to knock your block off.
 She felt threatened.
 You know what?
 The president, he gets to get off a plane and give you the business.
 That's his job.
 I mean, isn't that in his job description?
 If he wants to give you the business about something you wrote then, I mean, he can do that.
 I mean, people do that to me all the time.

 IZRAEL: But I'm not the president.
 Did anyone, anyone in this situation handle it better than the other?
 Michael Cottman, what do you think?

 COTTMAN: I think the Arizona governor certainly crossed the line.
 Waving her finger in the face of the president was certainly disrespectable and despicable.
-But I also think it was cold and I think it was calculated.
-She knew that these television cameras were going to be trained on this exchange and she could have handled this any number of ways.
+But I also think it was cold, and I think it was calculated.
+She knew that these television cameras were going to be trained on this exchange, and she could have handled this any number of ways.
 But what she decided to do was to bring in the drama.
-And I have to ask the question: would she have waved her finger in front of Bush...
+And I have to ask the question: Would she have waved her finger in front of Bush or ...